aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-aws.md

     ```

-    This will create two YAML files in the `~/$WORKSPACE/$USERNAME` directory: `owner.yaml` and `operator.yaml`.
+    Configuring the validator will create two YAML files in the `~/$WORKSPACE/$USERNAME` directory: `owner.yaml` and
+    `operator.yaml`.
+These will be useful for connecting your nodes to the Aptos network (later).

-12. Download the following files by following the download commands on the [Node Files](../../../node-files-all-networks/node-files.md) page:
+12. Download the following files by following the instructions on the [Node Files](../../../node-files-all-networks/index.md) pages.
+    You will need to select the appropriate network (e.g., `mainnet`, `testnet`, `devnet`) and download the following files:

     - `genesis.blob`
     - `waypoint.txt`

-13. **Summary:** To summarize, in your working directory you should have a list of files:
+13. To recap, in your working directory (`~/$WORKSPACE`), you should have a list of files:

-    - `main.tf`: The Terraform files to install the `aptos-node` module (from steps 3 and 4).
+    - `main.tf`: The Terraform files to install the `aptos-node` module.
     - `keys` folder containing:
-      - `public-keys.yaml`: Public keys for the owner account, consensus, networking (from step 10).
+      - `public-keys.yaml`: Public keys for both nodes.
-      - `private-keys.yaml`: Private keys for the owner account, consensus, networking (from step 10).
+      - `private-keys.yaml`: Private keys for both nodes.
-      - `validator-identity.yaml`: Private keys for setting the Validator identity (from step 10).
+      - `validator-identity.yaml`: Key and account information for the validator.
-      - `validator-full-node-identity.yaml`: Private keys for setting validator full node identity (from step 10).
+      - `validator-full-node-identity.yaml`: Key and account information for the VFN.
-    - `username` folder containing:
+    - `$username` folder containing:
-      - `owner.yaml`: Defines owner, operator, and voter mapping.
+      - `owner.yaml`: The owner, operator and voter mappings.
-      - `operator.yaml`: Node information that will be used for both the validator and the validator fullnode (from step 11).
+      - `operator.yaml`: Validator and VFN operator information.
-    - `waypoint.txt`: The waypoint for the genesis transaction (from step 12).
+    - `waypoint.txt`: The waypoint for the genesis transaction on the network you are connecting to.
-    - `genesis.blob` The genesis binary that contains all the information about the framework, validator set, and more (from step 12).
+    - `genesis.blob` The genesis blob for the network you are connecting to.

-14. Insert `genesis.blob`, `waypoint.txt` and the identity files as secret into k8s cluster.
+14. Finally, insert the `genesis.blob`, `waypoint.txt` and the identity files as secrets into the k8s cluster,
+    by running the following command:

     ```bash
     kubectl create secret generic ${WORKSPACE}-aptos-node-0-genesis-e1 \